-This rickettsia-like infection is caused by small bacteria that can only multiply inside two special white blood cell types, called monocytes and granulocytes.
+Small rickettsia-like bacteria cause this infection that can only multiply inside two special white blood cell types, namely monocytes and granulocytes.

-In the cycle of infection brown dog ticks (thanks to www.tickinfo.com for this image) are involved as carriers, although it is not yet fully known where the main reservoir for Ehrlichia species is.
-Two types are well described in the medical literature:
+In the cycle of infection brown dog ticks are function as carriers, although we do not yet fully know where the main reservoir for the Ehrlichia species is.
+The medical literature describes two types:

 Signs and symptoms